Gynecomastia: Prognosis

 Gynecomastia itself is a benign finding.
-It does not confer a poor prognosis; for some patients with underlying pathologies such as testicular cancer the prognosis may be worse.
+It does not confer a poor prognosis; for some patients with underlying pathologies such as testicular cancer, the prognosis may be worse.
 The glandular tissue typically grows under the influence of hormonal stimulation and is often tender or painful.
-Furthermore, gynecomastia frequently presents social and psychological difficulties such as low self-esteem, depression or shame.
+Furthermore, gynecomastia frequently presents social and psychological difficulties such as low self-esteem, depression, or shame.

 Epidemiology

 Gynecomastia is the most common benign disorder of the male breast tissue and affects 35 percent of men, being most prevalent between the ages of 50 and 69.

 New cases of gynecomastia are common in three age populations: newborns, adolescents, and men older than 50 years.
-Newborn gynecomastia occurs in about 60–90 percent of male babies and most cases resolve on their own in about 2–3 weeks after delivery.
-During adolescence, on average 33 percent of males are estimated to exhibit signs of gynecomastia.
+Newborn gynecomastia occurs in about 60–90 percent of male babies, and most cases resolve on their own in about 2–3 weeks after delivery.
+During adolescence, on average, 33 percent of males are estimated to exhibit signs of gynecomastia.
 Gynecomastia in older men is estimated to be present in 24–65 percent of men between the ages of 50 and 80.
-Estimates on asymptomatic gynecomastia is about up to 70% in men aged 50 to 69 years.
+Estimates on asymptomatic gynecomastia are about up to 70% in men aged 50 to 69 years.

 The prevalence of gynecomastia in men may have increased in recent years, but the epidemiology of the disorder is not fully understood.
 The use of anabolic steroids and exposure to chemicals that mimic estrogen in cosmetic products, organochlorine pesticides, and industrial chemicals have been suggested as possible factors driving this increase.
 According to the American Society of Plastic Surgeons, breast reduction surgeries to correct gynecomastia are fairly common but has been a recent decline.
-In 2020, there were over 18,000 procedures of this type performed in the United States which is down 11% compared to in 2019.
+In 2020, there were over 18,000 procedures of this type performed in the United States, which is down 11% from 2019.